When to plant Pansy in Monroe County, IL

 Monroe County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 14 and first fall frost is October 24.

-Monroe County County sits in USDA Zone 7a.
+Monroe County sits in USDA Zone 7a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in Monroe County County's climate?
+Can Pansy grow in Monroe County's climate?

 Your Monroe County Garden Planner — Free